Why does Lake Macquarie need a Sports Strategy?

 The Lake Macquarie City Council Sports Strategy 2020-2030 will include but not limited to; archery, basketball, netball, gymnastics, volleyball, futsal, badminton, equestrian, martial arts, roller derby, AFL, football (soccer), tennis, cricket, rugby , rugby league, touch football, athletics, hockey, lawn bowls, croquet, , softball, baseball and BMX racing.

-How can I be involved in the development of the Sports Strategy?
+How can I provide feedback on the draft Sports Strategy?

-Who will Council consult with during the development of the Sports Strategy?
+Who did Council consult with during the development of the draft Sports Strategy?

 Does the Strategy include both indoor and outdoor and public and private sports facilities?